BlueSkyDefender/Depth3D/ReadMe_Depth3D.txt

 ______________________________________________________________________________________________________________________________________
 *Witcher 3*
 I noticed when playing this game that a blur setting of 0 is fine as long you can handle Depth setting from 0-30.
-If you want more depth but you don't mind sacrificing detail then, override the depth limit and set it from 30-50 and set your blur too 0.075-0.100.
+If you want more depth but you don't mind sacrificing detail then, override the depth limit and set it from 30-40 and set your blur to 0.075-0.100.
 That ever looks better too you.
+DM20 is not as strong as DM14.

 *GTA V*
 One of the few game where you can override the Depth Limit and run with a higher depth setting.
 I personaly run mine at 40 and a blur